swanson/swanson.github.com/_posts/2011-12-04-global-day-of-code-retreat-recap.md

 We spent most of the time getting familiar with the problem domain and applying the Four Rules of the Universe to a Cell class.
 I introduced Jon to Ping Pong pairing, which was a concept that I was introduced to by an [old coworker][mab] and we ended up getting all of our tests passing.
-We were about to move on to start model the Board when time was up.
+We were about to move on to start modeling the Board when time was up.

 [mab]: http://spraints.github.com/